UBC-LFS/lfs-canvas-syllabus-python/README.md

 # LFS-Canva-Syllabus (with Python)
-This application extracts syllabi from Canvas and saves it as an index.html file
+This application extracts syllabi from Canvas, downloads them, and adds it to an index.html file

 ## Prerequisites
 1. **Install [Python 3.7 or greater](https://www.python.org/downloads/)**.